-The Biology department at the College has four dedicated Biology labs with a computer microscope lab and a mini specimen museum.
-Terrariums, aquariums and the live reptile exhibits enhance the learning environment and bring the subject to life.
-The dedicated staff are inspiring and creative in their approach and deliver the HSC course in a way that makes it fun to learn.
-Several excursions are undertaken to sites of significant biological and ecological interest around Sydney and its surrounds.
+The Biology department at the College has five dedicated Biology labs which incorporate microscopes, specimen museums and live organism exhibits.
+The dedicated Biology teaching team are inspiring and creative in their approach and deliver the HSC course in a way that makes it fun to learn.
+Year 11 Biology students undertake an ecology excursion to sites of significant biological and ecological interest around Sydney and its surrounds.
+The Preliminary course focuses on organism structure and function, biological diversity and ecosystem function.
+Students undertaking the HSC course will investigate the topics of genetics, inheritance and disease.

 Chemistry is taught within the Foundation Science Centre where there are 4 dedicated Chemistry laboratories.
 Mini- labs between each of these main laboratories allow for flexible teaching practices including the long term experiments to be carried out or tuition in smaller groups.
 Two preparation laboratories provide excellent, safe storage of chemicals and equipment and fume cupboards in each laboratory make for a safe work place.
 An experienced and successful team of teachers deliver the HSC Chemistry course in an interesting and innovative way.